 Office: Student Commons Building, Room AB1 - 3124

-Fall 2022 Office Hours and Graduate Advising Hours: Zoom office hours by appointment, please email me.
+Fall 2023 Office Hours and Graduate Advising Hours: By appointment only please email me.

 Dr. Kopp is a public historian of the North American West with specialties in the history of agriculture and the environment.
 His book, Hoptopia: A World of Agriculture and Beer in Oregon’s Willamette Valley (University of California Press, 2016) won the American Historical Association’s Pacific Coast Branch Book Award for first time authors (2017).
 Dr. Kopp has also written articles and developed public history projects on tourism and the National Park Service, the built environment of the Southwest borderlands, and the “green” activism of the Grateful Dead.
 Currently, he is preparing a book manuscript on Fabián García, the “Father of New Mexico Chile.”
 Kopp earned his Ph.D. from the University of Nevada in 2012 and served as the Director of Public History at New Mexico State University from 2012-2019.